-Mid-term action of the Planning Board in collaboration with the Historical Commission and Historic Districts Commission.
+Priority short to mid-term action of the Historical Commission and Historic Districts Commission in collaboration with the Planning Board.

 Hosmer House is among Sudbury's most significant Town-owned historic properties.
 A combined historic structure report/cultural landscape report is recommended to support its appropriate maintenance.